electronicvisions/hbp-sp9-guidebook/pm/pm_hardware_configuration.rst

 The synaptic conductance course is then generated according to the configured synaptic time constant within the synaptic input circuit of a neuron.

+In addition, there is a contribution to the synaptic conductance that does not depend on :math:`V_{gmax}` nor :math:`gmax\_div` but only on the 4-bit weight, cf. PhDCK_.
+Notably this contribution is not linear in the 4-bit weight.

 Setting these low-level parameters is possible and exemplified in :ref:`using-marocco`.

 Glossary